SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 This option could be taken for granted, but to actually advise using it may encourage CSPs to take a closer look on their life-cycle management and security risk handling.
 And CSPs using OpenStack could even be encouraged to upgrade their deployments.

+#### Dependencies of the IaaS Layer Software

+While the IaaS service software like OpenStack itself is monitored and security issues announced in OSSNs and OSSAs, these services have lots of dependecies, that are not monitored by the same entity.
+When dependencies have security issues, there might be no OSSN or OSSA, so CSPs also need to watch CVEs concerning these dependencies themself.
+Those dependencies must also be updated in a reasonable timeframe, when a security issue is disclosed.

 #### What timeframe is needed to fix the issue?

 CSPs should be encouraged to fix security issues as fast as possible.